 Fiction writers don’t need to pay attention to that whole “You have to have a platform” myth as much as nonfiction writers do.
 If you’re writing a novel or a picture book…what is your platform?
 That you like writing and you’re writing a novel or a picture book.
 Just like all the other writers out there.
 Unless you happen to be an expert in a subject matter that plays into your fiction, or you’re some other kind of professional writer who is crossing over, you’re not going to have any more platform than that.

-The reason why I’m so negative about unpublished writers blogging and Tweeting is that it’s usually not good content.
+The reason why I’m so negative about unpublished authors blogging and Tweeting is that it’s usually not good content.
 If there’s one thing I’ve learned about the Internet from actually working for it for all those years, it’s that users come to the Internet to see, “What’s in it for me?”
 They want valuable content that speaks to them.
 They Google: “How do I get this stain out of my white carpet?”
 “Is it okay that my baby is turning sort of purple?”
 (It’s probably not.)
 “How do I stop the hiccups?”
 “What’s a great summer BBQ recipe?”

-Blogs Work Best When The Content Helps Others…Not You
+A Writer Blog Works Best When The Content Helps Others…Not You

-Most writing blogs — and most blogs in general — are about the writer of the blog, not about the user.
+Most writer blogs — and most blogs in general — are about the writer of the blog, not about the user.
 I have a blog, but you’ll notice that I try to keep myself and my life out of it (and I was doing a dang good job until my cat got sick!).
 I want to use this space to give you valuable content, because I know that’s what people want from me.
 At the end of the day, they have their own cats to worry about, but they would like some writing and publishing advice.

 The Benefit of Blogging Before Publication

 While that’s nice for you, it has little value to an agent or editor (and not all of us feel this way, so please take this as my opinion) who comes to visit.
-Unpublished writers also write about writing in their blog, and that may attract other unpublished writers, but it does have a limited reach.
+Unpublished authors also write about writing in their blog, and that may attract other unpublished writers, but it does have a limited reach.
 Published writers who write about writing usually attract a wider audience, as they have perceived authority.

-If you have a blog where you can give people really valuable content, tips, and things to make their lives better (or at least to give them good cocktail party conversation), do it.
-If you are just thinking of blogging because everyone else does it or you heard that agents won’t consider you unless you have a blog, don’t.
+If you have a writer blog where you can give people really valuable content, tips, and things to make their lives better (or at least to give them good cocktail party conversation), do it.
+If you are just thinking of blogging because everyone else does it or you heard that agents won’t consider you unless you have a writer blog, don’t.

 Spend Your Time Writing